 My Educational Roots

 St. Paul's Evangelical Lutheran Church in Ardmore, PA was founded in 1765 by my 7th great-grandfather and five other men.
-The German Lutherans of Merion Township worked together to purchase land for worship.
-In 1787 the community members built a school.
+In 1787 the founding members built a school.
 The image to the left is of the former school, known today as the "Old Dutch Schoolhouse."
-My husband took the picture when we visited the area in 2012.
-Several of my ancestors--from the founder in 1798 to my great-grandmother in 1965--are buried at St. Paul's Cemetery.
-Although I currently live in Manhattan, I grew up about eight miles from the church.
+As expected, the cemetery has expanded and a few headstones are visible in the background.
+Many of my ancestors--from the founder in 1798 to my great-grandmother in 1965--are buried at St. Paul's Cemetery.

 Teaching in Korea